SebuPlayz/Echo-Music-Bot-Dashboard/README.md

 ---

-# 📸 Screenshots

-You can add screenshots here.

-- Home Page
-- Dashboard
-- Playlist Manager
-- Playlist Leaderboard
-- Statistics Page
-- Login Page

----

 # ⭐ Support

-If you enjoy this project, please consider:
+If you like this project please consider

-⭐ Starring this repository
+⭐ Star this Repository

-🍴 Forking this repository
+🍴 Fork this Repository

-💖 Sharing it with your friends
+❤️ Share with your Friends

 ---

 # 📜 License

-Please respect the work of the original developer.
+Please respect the original developer.

 If you modify or redistribute this project, kindly keep the original credits to **R3novadcl**.